jwfxpr/SunriseCalculator/README.md

 #using SunriseCalculator.Enums;

 // Create an instance of the sunrise calculator for the desired location for today.
-SunriseCalculator newYorkCityToday = new SunriseCalculator(latitude: 40.7128, longitude: -74.0060);
+SunriseCalc newYorkCityToday = new SunriseCalc(latitude: 40.7128, longitude: -74.0060);

 // Create an instance of the sunrise calculator for the desired location for tomorrow.
-SunriseCalculator newYorkCityTomorrow = new SunriseCalculator(40.7128, -74.0060, DateTime.Today + TimeSpan.FromDays(1));
+SunriseCalc newYorkCityTomorrow = new SunriseCalc(40.7128, -74.0060, DateTime.Today + TimeSpan.FromDays(1));

 // Get today's sunrise and sunset times for New York City. newYorkCityToday.GetRiseAndSet(out DateTime todaysSunset, out DateTime todaysSunrise);